zhuty2001/noise_label_FL/dataset.md

-# How to install datasets
+conda# How to install datasets

 ### Acknowledgement: This readme file for installing datasets has been borrowed directly from [CoOp's](https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md) official repository.